NathJih/MotifFind/README.md

 usage: py JasperMatrices <JASPER file>

 getBackground.py
+Takes in a peaks file and outputs a list of background sequences for each peak for result validation

 getRefGenome.py
-Open the chromosome FASTA Format DNA and Protein Sequence Alignment file (fna) and create a single string of the genome
+Open the chromosome FASTA Format DNA and Protein Sequence Alignment file (fna) and create a single string of the chromosome sequence
-usage: py getRefGenome <fna file> ??
+usage: py getRefGenome <fna file> (helper method)

 SlidingScore.py